chung/learn-piano/content/moonlight/introduction.md

 +++

-The introduction lasts 4 measures:
+The introduction lasts 4 measures.
+It is a good idea to listen to the [recording](https://www.youtube.com/watch?v=nT7_IZPHHb0) again to familiarize with the melody.

 _measure 1:_
 ~~~~